winstxnhdw/ct2hf/README.md

 [![formatter.yml](https://github.com/winstxnhdw/ct2hf/actions/workflows/formatter.yml/badge.svg)](https://github.com/winstxnhdw/ct2hf/actions/workflows/formatter.yml)
 [![dependabot.yml](https://github.com/winstxnhdw/ct2hf/actions/workflows/dependabot.yml/badge.svg)](https://github.com/winstxnhdw/ct2hf/actions/workflows/dependabot.yml)

-`ct2hf` is a friendly CLI tool for converting a supported Hugging Face transformer model to its [CTranslate2](https://github.com/OpenNMT/CTranslate2)-compatible format and uploading them to your Hugging Face repository.
-If you're tired of manually converting models and running into low-memory, storage, and permission issues, `ct2hf` is the perfect tool for you.
+`ct2hf` is a user-friendly CLI tool designed to simplify the process of converting supported Hugging Face transformer models into a [CTranslate2](https://github.com/OpenNMT/CTranslate2)-compatible format.
+Additionally, it uploads the converted model to your Hugging Face repository.
+With `ct2hf`, you can avoid the hassle of manual conversions and the common issues of low memory, storage limitations, and permission errors.
+This tool is perfect for making your workflow more efficient and trouble-free.

 ## Installation

-You can install `ct2hf` via pip with the following.
+You can install `ct2hf` via `pip` with the following.

 ```bash
 pip install git+https://github.com/winstxnhdw/ct2hf
 ```

-You can also uninstall `ct2hf` via pip with the following.
+Then, you can uninstall `ct2hf` and all of its dependencies with the following.

 ```bash
 pip uninstall ct2hf